bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Foucault/">Jean Bernard Léon Foucault</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bonnet/">Pierre Ossian Bonnet</a>
 : A French mathematician who worked in the differential geometry of surfaces.
-He proved the Gauss Bonnet theorem.
+He proved the Gauss-Bonnet theorem.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Aronhold/">Siegfried Heinrich Aronhold</a>
 : Siegfried Aronhold made important contributions to the theory of invariants.